LootSafe/lootsafe.core/README.md

 Assets are simply **ERC20** tokens with additional metadata functionality bolted on.
-We've kept the solution simple here, other assets such as **ERC721** are planned as extensions to core however we do not believe they are necessary for the majority of applications.
+We've kept the solution simple here, other assets such as **ERC721** are planned as extensions to core.
 Most games support a limited amount of unique assets whereas millions of those assets are distributed to players.
-With this in mind **ERC20** 's widespread adoption makes it a great choice.
+With this in mind **ERC20**'s widespread adoption makes it a great choice.
 Thus the core implementation supports **ERC20** and other token specifications will be supported through the use of extensions.

 <img src="https://i.imgur.com/EgwSq3o.png" align="left" height="120" />